 In many ways, the lunge exercise replicates similar movements that occur when running, and it focuses more on developing the muscular composition of the lower body.
 As these muscles grow you will become stronger and benefit from increased coordination and help your form; increasing your efficiency when running.

-To perform a lunge: Start by positioning yourself on the floor with feet shoulder-width apart and hands placed at your sides.
-Then step forward with one leg until your front knee makes contact with the floor.
+To perform a lunge: Start by positioning yourself on the floor with feet flat on the ground, shoulder-width apart, and with your hands placed at your sides.
+Then step forward with one leg (left leg or right leg) until your front knee makes contact with the floor.
 Next, push off with your back leg and return to starting position.
 Repeat with the opposite leg.

 Muscle growth isn’t the only benefit to lunges as the exercise can also improve balance and help in correcting posture.
 As this is a unilateral exercise (one leg at a time), it can help fix problems with muscle imbalances.
 Lunges have become a mainstay of yoga routines, and can easily be adapted to meet the needs of modern runners.

 Once you're comfortable with this exercise, you can even add some additional weights such as dumbbells in each hand to give yourself more of a challenge

 The push-up can be a challenge for people with weaker upper body muscles.
 But the beauty of this exercise is in it's simplicity.
 You can do it almost anywhere.
 It's an accessible exercise, requiring only a flat surface to start from.
 The push-up movement targets the chest, shoulders, and core, as well as working your triceps in the process.

 By improving the strength of these important upper body muscles you will enhance your core, posture, and stability; three attributes that lend themselves to good running.